-Baithak Foundation was started as a weekend activity when our co-founders realised that in spite of all the developments, Indian Classical Music is even today accessible to people from a certain socio-economic background.
-What started as a weekend activity in 2015, has flourished today into a growing not-for-profit organisation which works with more than 3000 students from 30+ schools ad centres in three cities in India.
+Baithak Foundation was started as a weekend activity when our co-founders realised that in spite of all the developments, Indian Traditional Music is accessible to limited groups in our society.
+What started as a weekend activity in 2015, has flourished today into a growing not-for-profit organisation which currently works with 3200+ children from 35+ schools and community centres in two cities in India.

-Baithak runs a large number of initiatives – from concerts and workshops for underprivileged kids to a fellowship program for young musicians.
+Baithak’s flagship initiative is called the APT Project.
+Under this initiative we conduct concerts, participative workshops, music clubs for children from socio-economically underprivileged sections in urban slums and rural areas.
 We also publish books about music and do music research.
-Check out our programs page to know more about all the initiatives that we run.
+Check out our home page to know more about all the initiatives that we run.

 Baithak Foundation is an inclusive organisation.
 If you feel you can contribute to any of our activities in any manner, feel free to reach out to us!

 We believe that all Indian art forms are practising art forms – their practice and Sadhana helps us be more sensitive human beings and creates a strong foundation for a meaningful life.